TomSumner28/Quick-Reply/README.md

 When the server starts, any files already in the `uploads/` folder are automatically loaded back into the knowledge base.

-If the UI displays `Failed to fetch response` or you receive an error stating `API key not configured`, double-check that the OpenAI key is available to the server process.
+If the UI displays `Failed to fetch response` the browser could not reach the server.
+Make sure the Node.js process is running and accessible at the configured URL.
+If you instead see `API key not configured`, verify that the `OPENAI_API_KEY` variable is loaded for the server process (for example via a `.env` file or your hosting provider's environment settings).